-Luckily, there is a powerful off-grid movement going on around the world.
 Many architectural firms are making modern prefab homes.
-That means you can order your home and move in almost immediately.
+That means you can order your house and move in almost immediately.

 Are these off grid homes perfect?
 No. Would it be better to build your own off grid home to your specifications?
 Probably.